Source basics

 , and receiver

-: In this flow, which mainly applies to credit cards, you obtain a customer's payment details on your storefront and submit this information to Digital River.
+: In this flow, which mainly applies to , you obtain a customer's payment details on your storefront and submit this information to Digital River.
 The customer is never required to leave your website during the checkout process.
-No additional action is required by customers after they submit their information and a charge can be created immediatelyredirect
+Customers require no additional action after they submit their information, and a can be created immediately

 : In this flow, you obtain a customer's payment data on your storefront.
-You then redirect them to the payment provider where they are asked to authorize the transaction.
-Once the authorization is confirmed, a charge can be created.
-We recommend you adhere to these guidelines when using redirect payment methods.receiver
+You then redirect them to the payment provider, asking them to authorize the transaction.
+Once the authorization is confirmed, a can be created.
+We recommend you adhere to when using redirect payment methods.

 provides information about what can be done with the object.
-The state
+The source's state

 , chargeable